-This little book is my attempt to provide such a reading list - written by someone with no axe to grind.
+This little book is my attempt to provide an overview of the best that seems available - written by someone with no axe to grind.
 Most writers of the books mentioned in these pages - by virtue not only of the position they occupy but also of their self-confidence - had adopted a position on the global crisis long before they put pen to paper.
 This is not true in my case.
-I really am an innocent!
+I really am an innocent - trying like Candide (some 260 years ago) to make sense of a very confusing world.....

 At this point I need to draw your attention to the table on page 3 entitled "This too shall pass".
 I first doodled the table at the time I was drafting the paper "Draft Guide for the Perplexed" but I didn't include it simply because at that time I didn't see the connection.
-I've updated the table from time to time but it's only recently I've come to appreciate its significance namely the mistake we all make of thinking we're the "bellybutton of the universe".....hopefully I can return to this issue in the conclusion.....
+I've updated the table from time to time but it's only recently I've come to appreciate its significance namely the mistake we all make of thinking we're the "bellybutton of the universe".....hopefully I can return to this issue in the conclusion....

-By 2014 I was using the following narrative to make sense of the world -
+By 2014 this was the best sense I could make of the world -

 - The "mixed economy" which existed from 1950-1980 was a healthy and effective system for us in the West. - It worked because power was diffused.
-Each type of power economic (companies/banks etc), political (citizens and workers) and legal/admin/military (the state) - balanced the other.
-None was dominant. - Economic globalisation has, however, now undermined the power which working class people were able to exercise in that period through votes and unions - Privatisation is a disaster inflicting costs on the public and transferring wealth to the few - -liberalism has supplied a thought system which justifies corporate greed and the privileging (through tax breaks and favourable legislation) of the large international company - All political parties and most media have been captured by that thought system which now rules the world - People have, as a result, become cynical and apathetic - Two elements of the "balanced system" (Political and legal power) are therefore now supine before the third (corporate and media power).
+Each type of power economic (companies/banks etc), political (citizens and workers) and legal/admin/military (the state) balanced the other.
+None was dominant. - Economic globalisation has, however, now undermined the power which working class people were able to exercise in that period through votes and unions - Privatisation is a disaster inflicting costs on the public and transferring wealth to the few - a thought system has developed which justifies corporate greed and the privileging (through tax breaks and favourable legislation) of the large international company - All political parties and most media have been captured by that thought system which now rules the world - People have, as a result, become cynical and apathetic

+- Two elements of the "balanced system" (Political and legal power) are therefore now supine before the third (corporate and media power).
 The balance is broken and the dominant power ruthless in its exploitation of its new freedom - It is very difficult to see a "countervailing power" which would make these corporate elites pull back from the disasters they are inflicting on us - Social protest is marginalised - Not least by the combination of the media and an Orwellian "security state" ready to act against "dissidence" - But the beliefs which lie at the dark heart of the neo-liberal project do need more detailed exposure - as well as its continued efforts to undermine what little is left of state power - We need to be willing to express more vehemently the arguments against privatisation existing and proposed) - to feel less ashamed about arguing for "the commons" and for things like cooperatives and social enterprise (inasmuch as such endeavours are allowed)